2022 Commonwealth Games

 The 2022 Commonwealth Games, officially known as the XXII Commonwealth Games and commonly known as Birmingham 2022, were an international multi-sport event for members of the Commonwealth of Nations that took place in Birmingham, England between 28 July and 8 August 2022.
 They were the 22nd edition of the Commonwealth Games.
 It was the third and seventh time England and the United Kingdom hosted the Commonwealth Games, respectively.

 4,822 athletes, including 311 para athletes from 72 Commonwealth Games Associations took part in the event.
 The event took place at 15 venues across Birmingham, West Midlands and London and featured 19 Commonwealth sports.
-It was also the first major multi-sport event to have more events for women than men and had the largest integrated para-sport programme in the history of the Commonwealth Games with 8 para sports.
+It was also the first major multi-sport event to have more events for women than men and had the largest integrated parasports programme in the history of the Commonwealth Games with eight parasports.

 Australia topped the medal table by both total golds (67) and total medals (179), with host nation England finishing second with 58 golds and 176 total medals and Canada finishing third with 26 golds and 92 total medals.
 India finished fourth with 22 gold and 61 total medals, and New Zealand finished fifth with 20 gold and 49 total medals.
 Niue won its first ever Commonwealth Games medal.

 Birmingham was announced as the host city on 21 December 2017.
-The event marked the last time that the Commonwealth Games were held under Queen Elizabeth II prior to her death on 8 September of that year, which was exactly one month after the conclusion of the Games.
+The event marked the last time that the Commonwealth Games were held under Queen Elizabeth II prior to her death one month after the conclusion of the Games.
 The event contributed £1.2 billion to the economy of the United Kingdom.